SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/citrix-cloud-source.md

 The **Base URL** is the URL where your **Citrix Cloud** account is located.
 To get the base URL, follow the steps below:
 1. Log in to the **Citrix Cloud** application.
 2. At the top of the browser, you will see the **Base URL** inside the address bar. <br/> <img src={useBaseUrl('img/send-data/citrix-cloud-base-url.png')} alt="<citrix-cloud-base-url.png>" width="600" />
 3. Choose the Base URL from the table below.
-The following table contains the base URLs based on the location of your **Citrix Cloud** account:
+The following table contains the base URLs based on the location of your **Citrix Cloud** account:<br/>

   | Server location | Server located at  | Base URLs |
   | :---|:---|:---|